kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 }
 </pre>

-What is correct about the above program?<br>
+Q What is correct about the above program?<br>
 A if block is executed.<br>
 **B else block is executed.**<br>
 C It is unpredictable as i is not initialized.<br>